 It’s the world’s fastest personal photo scanner

-When you’re rushing around trying to keep your things safe, you don’t have time for a slow scanner.
+When you’re rushing around trying to keep things safe, you don’t have time for a slow scanner.
 Imagine how much time it would take to create digital copies of every precious scrap of paper in your home.
 Between the time you spend finding them and waiting for each to scan, hours could slip through your fingers like sand.

-That’s not a problem with the Epson FastFoto Scanner, which can scan both sides of your photos and documents in speeds up to one photo per second.
+That’s not a problem with the Epson FastFoto Scanner, which can scan both sides of your photos and documents at speeds up to one photo per second.
 Plus, it restores faded photos with automatic color restoration.
 That means all you have to do is throw in your important papers and they’ll be automatically enhanced — how cool is that?

-I also love the way Epson streamlines your workflow: Just scan your document, preview and edit it, and then you’re ready to save and start sharing.
+I also love the way Epson streamlines your workflow: Just scan your document, preview and edit it, and you’re ready to save and start sharing.
 Unlike most scanners, Epson’s gadgets convert your documents into searchable PDFs.

 Now, if you’ve ever worked in a PDF, you know computers struggle to recognize characters.
-They’ll confuse A’s with O’s and so on, which makes searching through your PDFs a time-wasting mess.
+They’ll confuse A’s with O’s and so on, which makes searching through PDFs a time-wasting mess.